 Radio Stars announced their presence on the British punk scene (as it then was not quite) in 1976 with a single and a poster.
 ‘Dirty Pictures’ was apparently banned by the BBC, even though John Peel played it.
 This, given later revelations, was perhaps unsurprising.

 The song was later recorded by the Sunset Bombers (later to become the Knack) and Die Toten Hosen, who were once, and who still are, German – their version went gold in Germany in 1991.
 ‘Dirty Pictures’ originally nestled inside a picture sleeve with grubby fingerprints all over it.
 There was also a huge poster, (“the hugest poster of all time, even the Chinese say so“) which is now available for animal lovers to admire in the privacy of their own home or cell.

-The song itself was listened to by former Sparks manager John Hewlett, who saw himself as something of an eminence grise at this point, although some used other terms.
+When the song was first written, it was played to former Sparks manager John Hewlett, who saw himself as something of an eminence grise, although some used other terms.
 His opinion?
 “I’d forget about that one, it’s terrible”.
-Treating his comment with the due respect and deference that it deserved, I ignored it and we recorded the song at Island studios in Hammersmith with Gary Lyons at the controls.
+Treating his comment with the respect and deference that it deserved, Radio Stars recorded the song at Island studios in St. Peter’s Square, Hammersmith, London, with Gary Lyons at the controls.